storloko/arm-builder/README.md

 Automated build system for homecloud device images using Armbian and GitLab CI/CD.
 Generates pre-configured ARM device images with built-in DNS automation and SSL certificates.

+## Full Disclosure

+Copious usage was made of an LLM to clean up, generalise, and push this to GitHub for public consumption.
+All care has been taken but keep it in mind.

 ## What This Does

 - Builds custom Armbian images for ARM single-board computers